Blue Meanies (Yellow Submarine)

 The Blue Meanies are the main antagonists in the surreal 1968 Beatles animated film Yellow Submarine.
-They are a fictional army of disagreeable beings that abhor all music, allegorically representing all the bad people in the world.
+They are a fictional army of disagreeable beings that abhor all music, allegorically representing all the bad people in their world.
 Their visual appearance was mostly designed by Heinz Edelmann.
 Producer Al Brodax said that the Chief Blue Meanie resembled production coordinator Abe Goodman.

 Description

-In the surreal universe of Yellow Submarine, The Blue Meanies attempt to silence and occupy Pepperland, an underwater utopia filled with color and music.
+In the surreal universe of Yellow Submarine, The Blue Meanies attempt to silence and occupy Pepperland, an underwater utopia filled with colour and music.
 The Meanies have blue skin and claw-like, six-fingered hands.
 They wear black masks around their eyes and hats that resemble Mickey Mouse's ears on their heads.
 They are humanoid in appearance — albeit with blue faces and very long noses.

 History

 The Blue Meanies launch an attack on Pepperland, a paradise where music and peace reign, in an attempt to crush its spirit.
 This prompts one of Pepperland's sailors, the former Commander, now the newly appointed Lord Admiral, known as "Old Fred" (or "Young Fred", according to the even older Lord Mayor), to escape in the Yellow Submarine to find help.
 Old Fred journeys to Liverpool, where he meets the Beatles, whom he enlists for help, since, as musicians, they would be able to restore harmony (and, indeed, melody) to Pepperland.
 The Meanies, in his absence, cause the lovely and colourful Pepperland to turn into a very grey, dull, and oppressive place, wrought with thorns and thistles.

 Later in the film, a Meanie abducts the Beatles' companion, Jeremy Hillary Boob, PhD, the so-called "Nowhere Man".
 When the Beatles arrive in Pepperland, the audience sees how the Meanies have laid waste to the former paradise and petrified the natives.
 The Beatles find Pepperland's confiscated musical instruments and their own doubles, Sgt.
 Pepper's Lonely Hearts Club Band, and bring music back to Pepperland.
 This restores colour to the hills and plants and life into the Pepperlanders (who had been petrified by various weapons in the Meanies' possession).
 With their spell now broken, the Meanies lose their hold on Pepperland: even their guns start shooting flowers instead of missiles.
 Those that do not flee are invited by The Beatles to stay and "mingle", and they make peace with their former enemies.